Tip: Upload Your Agenda documents to the /documents/agenda/ directory and it will show up here automatically.

 Dustin Demetriou TC0909@ashrae.net

 Tip: This section automatically generated from site Configuration file.

-TC 9.9 is concerned with all aspects of mission critical facilities, technology spaces, and electronic equipment/systems.
+TC 9.9 is concerned with all aspects of mission critical facilities, data centers, technology spaces, and electronic equipment/systems.

 Tip: You can put any type of content in the following section.

-If you would like to get involved in this TC's issues at the Society level, read through the pages of this site, attend the biannual meetings, or contact our committee chair at firstname.lastname@example.org.
+If you would like to get involved in this TC's activities you can contact the appropriate Point of Contact in the TC 9.9 Work Items listing, attend the biannual meetings, or contact our committee chair at email@example.com.